In this chapter you will learn how to work with processes.

 The columns represent:

-- job number;
+- job number

-- the order in which the processes run
+- the order that the processes run

 +: this process is the next process to run by default with